 Falling Off the Wagon

-I’ve already written about my struggle with keeping up my goals a few weeks ago, and unfortunately, being hit by the lurgy one week and then having yet another weird bought of anxiety/stomach stuff has meant that I haven’t really gotten back up to where I was before.
+A few wobbles with my anxiety and IBS have meant that I’m not quite where I should be with my goals.
 I’m still trying to attempt the 30 Day Water Challenge – the closest I’ve come being 26 days – and at best I’ve worked out once a week in the last few weeks before the various things mentioned above have gotten in my way.
 I’m trying not to beat myself up too much about it, but I’m still feeling a bit like I’ve failed.
 I’m hoping this will be the week where I can get back into things.
 Fingers crossed.

 My husband and I have quite a lot of comedy shows booked in this year, and this month we kicked things off with the first two.
 First of all, we saw Nish Kumar in Bristol.
 It was quite an eventful evening in the run up to getting to the venue, as we had a minor car accident (don’t worry, everything’s fine – aside from the fact my husband was not happy to give up his BMW for two weeks and drive a Renault Captur in its place), and I got locked in the toilet.
 But, I digress.
 Nish’s show It’s In Your Nature to Destroy Yourselves was hilarious.
 It was very heavily based around the current shitshow that the UK is going through, but nonetheless, everything he said was basically what the entire room was thinking.
 Secondly, last week we saw Rachel Parris in Bath.
 Her show It’s Fun to Pretend was brilliant.
 There were plenty of topical jokes thrown in, up to her usual high standard you see on The Mash Report, along with some highly relatable songs about growing up, falling in love, and dealing with hen parties when you’re on a train.